forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/initialisation.md

 - Call this function in the same place where you initialize your express server.

 ## Configurations
-The config object has the following shape (<span class="highlighted-text">The commented out parameters are optional</span>):
+The config object has the following parameters (<span class="highlighted-text">The commented out parameters are optional</span>):
 ```ts
 let config = {
     mysql: {